 With the results of TV promotions being hard to track, QR codes are increasingly being used on TV ads to drive users to the app and measure results.
 Dunkin Donuts did a promotion during America’s Got Talent sending viewers to a specific sweepstakes co-branded page in the NBC app.

 As QR codes continue to grow, we are working on a QR code API that will allow our customers to create dynamic, programmatic branded QR codes at scale for their campaigns.
 You’ll be able to create unique QR codes for every customer with just a few lines of code, all powered by our Branch links.
 More information coming soon!

 Interested in learning even more about how you can incorporate QR codes to drive app growth?
-We’ll be hosting a webinar with Wine.com discussing their QR code strategy and how they’ve bridged the offline-to-online gap during COVID.
-Join us live on Tuesday, March 6th — register here.
+Check out our on-demand webinar with Wine.com and Belk discussing their QR code strategies and how they’ve bridged the offline-to-online gap during COVID.
+Watch here.